-In this paper, we consider the control design problem for a kinematically redundant manipulator, the joint rate inputs of which must remain within pre-specified bounds, respecting joint's limitations.
-We do so by building navigation functions, and analyzing the closed loop system that has saturated inputs by means of non-smooth stability analysis.
-The system switches between different controllers when it finds itself within certain regions of the workspace (called belt zones, [14]).
-The contribution of this paper is the development of globally uniformly asymptotically stable compliant controllers for redundant articulated robot manipulators, subject to input constraints, to achieve reference trajectory tracking or point stabilization with obstacle avoidance and force control on 2-D manifolds embedded in 3-D workspace.
+In this paper, we consider the control design problem for a kinematically redundant manipulator, the joint rate inputs of which must remain within pre-specified bounds.
+We do so by building navigation functions, in a simple way without any need of non-smooth stability analysis, [14].
+The system switches between different controllers when it finds itself within certain regions of the workspace (called belt zones, [15]).
+The contribution of this paper is the development of globally uniformly asymptotically stable controllers for redundant articulated robot manipulators, subject to input constraints, to achieve reference trajectory tracking or point stabilization with obstacle avoidance on 2D manifolds embedded in 3D workspace.